kevindotzhang/motorbinaryclass/README.md

-# Binary Motor Classifier 🔧
+# Binary Motor Classifier and Segementation System 🔧

 This project implements a binary image classifier to distinguish between **small** and **large** electric motors in scrap piles using a fine-tuned ResNet18 model.
 The pipeline includes data review, training, prediction, Grad-CAM visualization, and background preprocessing.
+The segmenetation system is used for analyzing motor proportions in mixed images

 ---